-Any reset including LVR will abort any write in progress when it is asserted.
+NOTE: Any reset including low-voltage reset (LVR) will abort any write in progress when it is asserted.
 Data written to the addressed byte will, therefore, be indeterminate.

-CPEN - Charge Pump Enable
+CPEN - Charge Pump Enable Bit

 When set, CPEN enables the charge pump which produces the internal programming voltage.
 This bit should be set with the EELAT bit.
 The programming voltage will not be available until EEPGM is set.
 The charge pump should be disabled when not in use.
 CPEN is readable and writable and is cleared by reset.